 The first webpage we recommend IMGs visit, is the Registration Types page.
-This page doesn’t have an excess of information on it, but it shows the clear list of each registration type available for IMGs.
+This page shows the clear list of each registration type available for IMGs.
 Each type of registration links to individual pages with some basic information about that particular registration, which is a good starting point before looking at the next page we recommend, the IMG General Information page.

 2. IMG General Information

 This page goes into detail about who each type of registration is suited for, as well as links to detailed pages outlining the eligibility requirements, application process and helpful resources specific to each type of registration.

 There’s also a handy self-check flow chart for IMGs to use, to help determine which registration type is best suited for you.

 This is an important page all IMGs should become familiar with as it goes into detail about important requirements and standards IMGs need to adhere to.These range from proof of identity, to english language requirements and recency of practice standards.
 There are also downloadable resources available for each requirement.

 The Forms page on the MBA website contains all the necessary downloadable forms for each registration type as well as a link to online application.
 Even if IMGs have some time before they are ready to submit their application, we recommend reading over the forms well ahead of time, so that you know exactly what signatures, proof of identity etc you need to have ready when the time comes.